andrewchambers/janet-jcjit/README.md

 # Install

-Requires tiny c compiler at build time and libcc at runtime, then 'jpm install' as usual.
+Requires tiny c compiler at build time and libtcc at runtime, then 'jpm install' as usual.

 # Quick example